-The Group's liquidity risk is not deemed material in view of the matching of cash inflows and outflows arising from expected maturities of financial instruments, coupled with the Group's borrowing facilities that it can access to meet liquidity needs.
+The Group's liquidity risk is not deemed material in view of the matching of cash inflows and outflows arising from expected maturities of financial instruments, coupled with financing facilities that it can access to meet liquidity needs.
 The Group's trade and other payables are entirely repayable within one year from the end of the reporting period.